tendermint/spec/spec/abci/abci.md

   - `AppHash ([]byte)`: The light client-verified app hash for this height, from the blockchain.
 - **Response**:
   - `Result (Result)`: The result of the snapshot offer.
-    - `accept`: Snapshot is accepted, start applying chunks.
+    - `ACCEPT`: Snapshot is accepted, start applying chunks.
-    - `abort`: Abort snapshot restoration, and don't try any other snapshots.
+    - `ABORT`: Abort snapshot restoration, and don't try any other snapshots.
-    - `reject`: Reject this specific snapshot, try others.
+    - `REJECT`: Reject this specific snapshot, try others.
-    - `reject_format`: Reject all snapshots with this `format`, try others.
+    - `REJECT_FORMAT`: Reject all snapshots with this `format`, try others.
-    - `reject_senders`: Reject all snapshots from all senders of this snapshot, try others.
+    - `REJECT_SENDERS`: Reject all snapshots from all senders of this snapshot, try others.
 - **Usage**:
   - `OfferSnapshot` is called when bootstrapping a node using state sync.
 The application may accept or reject snapshots as appropriate.
 Upon accepting, Tendermint will retrieve and